 - Portland Community College’s Education Abroad’s Students of Color webpage

-- Ryerson University's Identity Abroad Racialised Students webpage
+- Toronto Metropolitan University's Identity Abroad Racialised Students webpage

 - What is motivating you to considering studying abroad?
 Spend some time reflecting on your goals and dreams before diving into research.
 This will help you determine which programs and destinations you wish to look at!